 KO: Well, I always look at what excites me in a role.
 When I am working, I want to contribute to the lives and well-being of people.
-Both the oil and gas, as well as the maritime business, contribute significantly to the lives of all people around the globe.
-In the maritime business, we ensure that food and goods end up at all corners in the world where these are needed.
+Both the oil and gas as well as the maritime business contribute significantly to the lives of all people around the globe.
+In the maritime business, we ensure that food and goods end up at all corners of the world where they are needed.

 In addition to that, it’s a global industry, and having worked around the globe and having been in contact with so many diverse people, I looked for something “extra” in a role, which the maritime business also has to offer.

-MW: A recent study that came out from LinkedIn that suggests that Generation X and Baby Boomers are a third as likely to change industries compared to Millennials and Linksters.
+MW: A recent study that came out from LinkedIn suggests that Generation X and Baby Boomers are a third as likely to change industries compared to millennials and Linksters.
 You’ve obviously made that change, so what was that like?

-Now I have a senior role, and that also means that I need to work hard and travel often.
-This in turn means that I have first and foremost made some choices about how I want to live my life, and how we, with my husband and daughter, as a family live together.
+Now I have a senior role, and that also means I need to work hard and travel often.
+This in turn means I have, first and foremost, made some choices about how I want to live my life, and how we, with my husband and daughter, as a family live together.

 Industry Challenges and Opportunities